The rules are simple: Outsmart and kill all the others to become a god.

 There's also censor steam in episode 20 when Minene showers.

-Conspicuous CG: So far, a two-second appearance in the opening credits is pretty much the only time Deus has used hand-drawn art.
+Conspicuous CG: A two-second appearance in the first opening is pretty much the only time Deus is hand-drawn.
 There are some bits of architecture and a few objects in the opening credits as well.

 The ferris wheel scene in episode 3 switches jarringly from CGI to traditional animation depending on whether the audience is viewing the car from the outside or inside.